 In Azure there are two core services that you want to take advantage of; Azure Site Recovery and Azure Backup.
 Both compliment each other to provide you with an end to end business continuity.

 Every byte in Azure is stored three times.
 So, do you really need to backup your stuff when you are already backing it three times?
 Yes and yes.
 Azure does take three copies of your data and stores it in azure storage but you still need azure backup to protect against ransomware, corruptions, or accidental deletion.

 With Microsoft Azure backup you can eliminate expensive discs and tape costs and ensure that all your data is protected.
-It will enable you to either supplement your existing on-premises backup solutions or replace them entirely at a lower cost with a scalable, reliable, secure and encrypted cloud based solution.
+It will enable you to either supplement your existing on-premises backup solutions or replace them entirely at a lower cost with a salable, reliable, secure and encrypted cloud based solution.

 No need for taps and therefore maintaining an expensive off site storage facility becomes redundant.
 This help protect data against loss and corruptions.

 Protect your on-premises VMs running with windows or Linux but also your VMs already running in azure.